Iran–Pakistan gas pipeline: 2013-2014: Controversy in Pakistan

 On 10 November 2013, a meeting between Pakistan Federal Minister for Petroleum and Natural Resources Shahid Khaqan Abbasi and Iranian Minister of Petroleum Bijan Namdar Zangeneh was held at the Ministry of Petroleum in Tehran.
 The Pakistani Officials assured their Iranian counterparts that the project would continue despite "external pressure".
+On 28 November 2013, a 'friendly' country anonymously offers $1 billion to help fund the pipeline.

 On 25 Feb 2014, Minister for Petroleum and Natural Resources Pakistan, Shahid Khaqan Abbasi told the National Assembly that the project for the moment is off the table, he cited international sanctions as the issue, he said, " In the absence of international sanctions the project can be completed within three years, but the government cannot take it any further at the moment because international sanctions against Iran are a serious issue".
 Pakistan will face the penalty if it fails to lay its side of the pipeline by December 2014.
 Analysts however point to Saudi Arabia's pressure not to carry out the project.

-Iran plans to abandon this pipeline project, as per an April 2014 news article.
+As per an April 2014 news article, Iran planned to abandon the pipeline project altogether.
 During the state visit of Prime Minister Nawaz Sharif to Iran in May 2014, both the government stated to remain committed to the completion of the pipeline and also agreed to extend the completion date by one year.
 However, on 30 May 2014, ISNA news agency quoted Iranian Deputy Oil Minister for International and Trade Affairs Ali Majedi as claiming that the deadline has not been extended as no such agreement was signed during Nawaz Sharif's visit and the deadline to complete is still December 2014.

+2014 and on: Partial completion and further dispute
-During the year 2017, India is planning to disassociate from this pipeline project and work on a cheaper independent undersea pipeline directly from Iran.

-As of early 2019, the project remains substantially delayed.
-While the Iranian section of the pipeline has been completed, the Pakistani section remains under construction and subject to renewed delays thanks to concerns about the US sanctions regime.
+During the year 2017, India planned to disassociate from this pipeline project and work on a cheaper independent undersea pipeline directly from Iran.
+As of early 2019, the project remained substantially delayed, with the Iranian section of the pipeline completed, but the Pakistani section still under construction and subject to renewed delays due to concerns about the impact of US sanctions against Iran.

-On 23 February 2024, Pakistan approves the construction of the Iran–Pakistan gas pipeline amid fear of a potential 18 billion US dollar penalty for failing to complete the project on time.
+On 23 February 2024, Pakistan approved the completion of the Iran–Pakistan gas pipeline amid fear of a potential 18 billion US dollar penalty for failing to complete the project on time.

 In August 2024, Iran threatened to move the case to the International Court of Arbitration due to Pakistan's failure to construct the pipeline by the end of 2024.
 On 30 October 2024, Pakistan hired law firms to fight the potential case.

-As of December 2024, no case has been filed with the International Court of Arbitration.
+As of December 9, 2024, no case had been filed with the International Court of Arbitration.